 All NYU Shanghai first-year students will be required to participate in Orientation Week.

-This week will help you prepare for your academic transition into NYU Shanghai through workshops, discussions, placement exams, language preparation, and academic advising.
-It will also help you transition into living in a new environment and connect you with your peers through fun events, games, and tours.
+This week will help you prepare for your academic transition into NYU Shanghai through workshops, discussions, language preparation, and academic advising.
+It will also help you transition into living in a new environment and connect you with your peers through fun events, dialogues, games, and tours.

 During and after Orientation Week, you will also have opportunities to engage with upper-class study away students from NYU’s campuses in New York City and Abu Dhabi.

-More details about Orientation Week will be provided in one of the summer newsletters from New Student Programs.
+More details about Orientation Week will be provided in the last summer newsletters from New Student Programs.

 Your Orientation Ambassador

-Each spring semester, New Student Programs selects group of Orientation Ambassadors (OAs) who will help the office provide support to incoming freshmen.
-Each Orientation Ambassador will be assigned a group of freshmen, reach out to them during the summer, and support them in their first weeks at NYU Shanghai.
+Each spring semester, New Student Programs selects a group of Orientation Ambassadors (OAs) from upperclassmen who will help the office provide support to incoming first-year students.
+Each Orientation Ambassador will be assigned a group of first-year students, reach out to them during the summer, and support them in their first semester at NYU Shanghai.

 Orientation Ambassadors are a key part of the Fall Orientation Week and First Year Dialogue, because they help new students adjust to the unique cultural and the linguistic environment of our school.
-All Orientation Ambassadors are full-time sophomores, juniors, or seniors who have been based at NYU Shanghai for at least one year before the beginning of the 2019 Fall Orientation.
+All Orientation Ambassadors are full-time sophomores, juniors, or seniors who have been based at NYU Shanghai for at least one year before the beginning of the 2020 Fall Orientation.
+Click to know more about your 2020 Orientation Ambassadors.

 If you have any questions about the Orientation Ambassador program, please contact New Student Programs at firstname.lastname@example.org.